mystery-z/zero-desktop/README.md

 # zero-desktop

 ## Intro
-A program that clean your desktop by organising files by file type and putting them away in another location.
+A program that cleans your desktop by sorting files by file type and archiving them in another location.

 ## Installation
 ```